Data protection in United States: overview

 Some state and federal laws allow individuals to sue in court for privacy violations, including classes of individuals, and these can also result in significant fines or damages awards.
 One of the largest data security breaches to date in the US occurred in late 2013 at Target stores.
 This data breach may have disclosed the payment card information of over 40 million consumers and the personal information of an additional 70 million consumers.
 Target was sued by consumers and by shareholders, and was investigated by Congress and state Attorneys General.
 The second largest data breach is reported to have cost a major retailer at least US$256 million and perhaps up to US$500 million.
 The company discovered that credit and debit card numbers of over 45 million consumers were stolen and used to make purchases and open fake accounts.
 The company settled several class action law suits filed by consumers as well as law suits filed by credit card companies and banks that had to reissue millions of cards.

-The Ponemon Institute calculated that in 2014 the average cost of a security breach to a company was US$3.5 million and 15% more than what it cost in 2014.
+The Ponemon Institute calculated that in 2015 the average cost of a security breach to a company was US$3.79 million up from US$3.52 million in 2014.
+Breach prevention and notification is an increasingly costly proposition, with a 12% increase in per capita cost just since 2013.
 In addition to civil and criminal sanctions, security breaches can have far reaching consequences for companies in terms of loss of customer confidence and trust, customer churn, and loss of revenue, market share, brand and shareholder value.

 Federal Trade Commission (FTC)